tmpfs/prism/README.md

 ### Initializing Styles

-#### registry

-Component libraries of any size will find it easiest to supply an entire style registry which is merged with the user-supplied registry.
+Component libraries should supply a style registry which is merged with the user-supplied registry.

 ```javascript
 import {StyleRegistry} from 'react-native-prism'